EinWesen/heimklangwelle/README.md

 And since this was more of a educational / recreational project and does already more than i need, it is unlikely that it will see much updates.
 I may fix bugs if i find them, but don't expect new features any time soon.
 In the same way, some dependencies are not even up to date at the time of writing.

-But i will do some testing still, before calling it "1.0".
+But i will do some testing still, before calling the current (unreleased) head "1.0".

 ## Acknowlegements
 This would not be possible without these: